Every few months, I edit, or add to this post, and then re-post it. Here we go again.

 College, for me, was a waste of time.
 I naively did what I was told.
 I did what every high school graduate was supposed to do.
 I went to college.

 At least that’s all it was.
 I have friends and family who are now strapped with college debt (which you cannot legally default on).
 They will be paying it off for years.
-Most of them do not even work in their chosen field of study.
+Few of them work in their chosen field of study.

 There is more information out there now.
 It is getting harder to keep the truth suppressed.